Healthcare associated infections

 Patients presenting with, or acquiring, an infection or colonisation with a multidrug-resistant organism, Clostridium difficile, Candida auris or other transmissible infection during their care are identified promptly and receive the necessary management and treatment.

-- the appropriate use of standard and additional precautions
+- the appropriate use of standard and transmission-based precautions (previously known as additional precautions)

 - using risk assessment for the placement of patients with infectious diseases and multi-resistant organisms; tools include: